-One in three children and young people experience difficulties with their mental health.
+One in three young people experience difficulties with their mental health.
 They can experience a range of challenges in their lives, perhaps feeling anxious, down, having low self-confidence or struggles with feelings of anger.

-Therapy can help children and young people work through issues that are troubling them.
+Therapy can help young people work through issues that are troubling them.
 It can also help them learn better ways of coping and often helps feel more in control and better able to manage.

 We can help with a variety of difficulties including:

 Difficulties in school

 Difficulties with bullying or relationships

 Obsessive and/or Compulsive behaviour

 After initial contact has been made by telephone or email we will arrange for an assessment session.
 This session will focus on gathering as much information as possible.
 In almost all cases it is important to gather information from both the young person and a family member.
 This first session is sometimes done together or can also be done separately.
 The assessment aims to get a clear picture of the problem and ask you about your ideas about what might help.

 If appropriate, following the assessment a series of treatment sessions is normally agreed.
 The number of sessions required to help children varies depending on the problem.
 On average, a young person will be seen for approximately 8 – 12 sessions.
 However, some children will require fewer whilst others will need to be seen for much longer.